-The Middle Park Conservation District is dedicated to the protection of natural resources and the wise use of land, soil, water, air, wildlife and related natural resources through education, program administration, and technical assistance for the benefit of all.
-We are committed to good land stewardship and sustainable use practices within Summit and Grand Counties.
+The Middle Park Conservation District promotes the conservation and wise use of land, soil, water, air, wildlife and related natural resources through education, program administration, and technical assistance for the benefit of all.
+We are committed to good land stewardship and sustainable use practices within Grand and Summit Counties.

 The Middle Park Conservation District will be a recognized and respected leader in the community by fostering natural resources conservation and cooperation among government officials, non-governmental groups, developers, community organizations and associations, land owners and the general public through education, technical assistance, and planning.

 The following summary is provided to you by the National Association of Conservation Districts (http://www.nacdnet.org/about/districts/history).

 Dust Bowl Photo By: Chris Johns, NatGeo, Getty Images

 “In the early 1930s, along with the greatest depression this nation ever experienced, came an equally unparalleled ecological disaster known as the Dust Bowl.
 Following a severe and sustained drought in the Great Plains, the region’s soil began to erode and blow away, creating huge black dust storms that blotted out the sun and swallowed the countryside.
 Thousands of “dust refugees” left the black fog to seek better lives.

 On Capitol Hill, while testifying about the erosion problem, soil scientist Hugh Hammond Bennett threw back the curtains to reveal a sky blackened by dust.
 Congress unanimously passed legislation declaring soil and water conservation a national policy and priority.
 Because nearly three-fourths of the continental United States is privately owned, Congress realized that only active, voluntary support from landowners would guarantee the success of conservation work on private land.